 Let’s move ahead to the Protestant Reformation in the 16th century.
 There were interesting developments of the Bible in Latin and Greek that we’re skipping over, but none are as revolutionary as the invention of the printing press and Martin Luther’s break from the Catholic Church.
 Other than the discovery of the Dead Sea Scrolls in the 20th century, the Reformation drastically changed the way Christians regard the origin, inspiration, and truth of the Bible.

 In 1455, Johannes Gutenberg made nearly 200 copies of the Bible (the Latin Vulgate), in Mainz, Germany.
 This was the first major work of his new printing press.
 The printing press fueled the Renaissance and the scientific revolution and by 1534, the Luther Bible was on shelves.
 This was not the first translation into a vernacular language, but it was the most successful, along with Martin Luther’s personal influence on the Western Church and literacy in general.
 As for the contents of the Luther Bible, he questioned the authority of several books, such as Esther and Hebrews, and while he included the Apocrypha, it was labeled “These Books Are Not Held Equal to the Scriptures, but Are Useful and Good to Read.”
 You can see from the Canonical Debate chart above that Luther was not the only one to question the book of Hebrews, among others.
-Incidentally, the biblical chapter and verse numbering system was created in late 16th century, which is why you don’t see them in the Luther Bible.
+Incidentally, the biblical chapter and verse numbering system was created later in the 16th century, which is why you don’t see them in the Luther Bible.

 Like the Luther Bible, the King James Version (KJV) in English was not the first to be translated into the vernacular, but it has remained the most popular.
 Alongside Shakespeare’s plays (developed around the same time as the KJV), it had a huge impact on the style and standardization of the English language.
 The KJV originally contained the Apocrypha, but differed slightly from the approved Catholic Bible at the time (the Sixto-Clementine Vulgate wasn’t officially replaced until 1979).
 While modern English Bibles like the New International Version (NIV) have used the latest research from the DSS and other manuscripts, the chapters and verses of the KJV (without the Apocrypha) have remained the primary canon for Protestant Christians.